gin66/FastAccelStepper/README.md

 ## Overview

 This is a high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
-Supported are avr (ATmega 168/328/P, ATmega2560,  ATmega32u4), esp32, esp32s2, esp32s3, esp32c3, esp32c6, esp32p4 and atmelsam due.
+Supported are avr (ATmega 168/328/P, ATmega2560,  ATmega32u4), atmelsam due, esp32, esp32s2, esp32s3, esp32c3, esp32c6, esp32p4, Raspberry pi pico and pico2.

 The stepper motors should be connected via a driver IC (like A4988) with a 1, 2 or 3-wire connection:
 * Step Signal
   - avr atmega168/328/p: only Pin 9 and 10.
   - avr atmega32u4: only Pin 9, 10 and 11.
   - avr atmega2560: only Pin 6, 7 and 8.
       On platformio, this can be changed to other triples: 11/12/13 Timer 1, 5/2/3 Timer 3 or 46/45/44 Timer 5 with FAS_TIMER_MODULE setting.
   - esp32: This can be any output capable port pin.
+  - pico: Any GPIO up to 31
   - atmel sam due: This can be one of each group of pins: 34/67/74/35, 17/36/72/37/42, 40/64/69/41, 9, 8/44, 7/45, 6
   - Step should be done on transition Low to High.
 High time will be only a few us.
-      On esp32 the high time is for slow speed fixed to ~2ms and high speed to 50% duty cycle
+  On esp32 the high time is for slow speed fixed to ~2ms and high speed to 50% duty cycle.
+  For pico direction delay is recommended
 * Direction Signal (optional)
   - This can be any output capable port pin.
+  - pico: Any GPIO up to 31 (not verified !)
   - Position counting up on direction pin high or low, as per optional parameter to setDirectionPin().
 Default is high.
   - With external callback on esp32 derivates, even shift register outputs can be used
 * Enable Signal (optional)
   - This can be any output capable port pin.
   - Stepper will be enabled on pin high or low, as per optional parameter to setEnablePin().
 Default is low.
   - With external callback, even shift register outputs can be used

 FastAccelStepper offers the following features:
 * 1-pin operation for e.g. peristaltic pump => only positive move